Nmloury/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-I can also calculate the mean and median steps taken per day.
+We can also calculate the mean and median steps taken per day.

 ```r